The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Sales to organizations that are tax-exempt under Section 501(c)(3) of the Internal Revenue Code (such as charitable and nonprofit organizations), as well as sales to agents of such organizations.
 To claim the exemption, the buyer or their agent must provide the vendor with:

 Sales made directly to federal and Massachusetts state or municipal government agencies or entities.
 To qualify, the agency must be a regular government department, or an entity wholly owned by the government, which exclusively performs governmental duties.

 Additionally, sales of tangible personal property, including meals, to agents of governmental entities, are exempt, provided certain requirements are met.
 See Sales and Use Tax Exemptions: Agents of Exempt Entities and Sales Tax on Meals for more information.

 Sales of tangible personal property for use in fulfilling government public works projects to certain contractors and subcontractors acting as agents for governmental entities.

-To claim the exemption, the contractor or subcontractor must provide the vendor with a signed copy of a Contractor's Sales Tax Exempt Purchase Certificate, and a copy of the government agency's Certificate of Exemption (Form ST-2) issued by DOR.
+To claim the exemption, the contractor or subcontractor must provide the vendor with a signed copy of Contractor's Sales Tax Exempt Purchase Certificate (Form ST-5C), and a copy of the government agency's Certificate of Exemption (Form ST-2) issued by DOR.
 Contractors and subcontractors must indicate on Form ST-5C that they're claiming the exemption for property used to fulfill a contract to provide qualified services in a public project.